 Wolverhampton

 § This page gives an overview of the Wolverhampton local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Wolverhampton, west of Birmingham, is a city with a rich industrial and cultural identity.
 The centre is marked by landmarks such as St Peter’s Collegiate Church, Wolverhampton Art Gallery, and the Grand Theatre.
 The canal network and West Park provide green and waterside spaces.
 The district extends into suburban areas and villages, with a mix of historic buildings and modern developments.
 Its geography is largely urban but softened by greenbelt land, canals, and surrounding countryside.

-The administrative boundary of Wolverhampton can be viewed on OpenStreetMap: District Boundary of Wolverhampton.
+The administrative boundary of Wolverhampton can also be viewed on OpenStreetMap: District Boundary of Wolverhampton.

 Key Facts about Wolverhampton